 The Village Inn Restaurant features locally sourced wine country cuisine with a Sonoma County wine list and a full bar.
 A locals’ favorite is Lucy’s Lounge and Grill serving breakfast and lunch, with a bar open throughout the evening.
 The Northwood Golf Club also has a restaurant and a café.

-Monte Rio Beach http://www.mrrpd.org/ is a short walk away.
+Monte Rio Beach is a short walk away.
 Here you can enjoy the beach, rent a canoe or kayak, or have a picnic.
-There is also a food concession stand, volleyball courts and horseshoe pits.
+There is also a food concession stand, volleyball courts, and horseshoe pits.
 The beach is open to the public Memorial weekend through the last weekend in September.
-Creekside Park has a skate kids of all ages will enjoy.
+Creekside Park has terrain that skate kids of all ages will enjoy.
 Armstrong Redwoods State National Reserve is a wooded grove with a magnificent redwood forest.
 It includes a visitor center, amphitheater, nature trails and picnic facilities.
-Drive to the top above the redwood line for a spectacular views of the Pacific Ocean.
+Drive to the top above the redwood line for spectacular views of the Pacific Ocean.

 Historic Duncans Mills has a unique mixture of antique and specialty shops, restaurants and galleries.
 Guerneville has much to offer including restaurants, bars, art galleries, a brewery and more; check out the Russian River Chamber of Commerce website for more information.
 Continuing west on Highway 116 will take you to Highway 1 and Jenner, gateway to the Pacific Ocean and Sonoma Coast State Park.
 Visit their website for more information.

 The Russian River Valley is noted for it’s world-class Pinot Noir and Chardonnay, but many other cool-climate-loving varietals do well here too.
 Find out all about them by visiting the Russian River Valley Winegrowers website, which also has winery tours, maps, and events.